-For more detail on the selection criteria for this course, please see the Physics website.
+Visit the Physics website for more detail on the selection criteria for this course.

 We don't want anyone who has the academic ability to get a place to study here to be held back by their financial circumstances.
 To meet that aim, Oxford offers one of the most generous financial support packages available for UK students and this may be supplemented by support from your college.

 Note: These annual fees are for full-time students who begin this undergraduate course here in 2023.
 Course fee information for courses starting in 2024 will be updated in September.

 Further details about fee status eligibility can be found on the fee status webpage.

 For more information please refer to our course fees page.
 Fees will usually increase annually.
 For details, please see our guidance on likely increases to fees and charges.